cosmos/cosmos-sdk/PENDING.md

     * \#2105 Fix DB Iterator leak, which may leak a go routine.
     * [ledger] \#2064 Fix inability to sign and send transactions via the LCD by loading a Ledger device at runtime.
+    * \#2158 Fix non-deterministic ordering of validator iteration when slashing in `gov EndBlocker`

 * Tendermint